The Dominick: Decline in business and disassociation with Trump

 Because of Trump's campaign in the 2016 presidential election, Trump branded properties in New York City saw a decline in business.
 In May 2017, WNYC reported that business at the Trump SoHo had fallen off, and that the hotel had plans to lay off some staff.
 The report speculated that the Trump name may be the cause of the downturn, although it pointed out that other Trump properties, such as the Trump International Hotel in Washington, D.C. and the resort-hotel in Mar-a-Lago, had not experienced business reverses, and were in fact doing very well.
 Other Trump properties, such as Trump National Golf Club in Los Angeles and Trump Ferry Point in the Bronx, had shown a marked decrease in business.
 In November 2017, the Trump Organization reported that it was no longer going to be affiliated with the Trump SoHo by the end of the year.
-The building was renamed The Dominick on December 21, 2017.
+The building was renamed the Dominick on December 21, 2017.

+In July 2025, Cain International agreed to pay about $175 million for the Dominick.